IvanVigor/Deep-Q-Learning-Network-Unity-collector/README.md

 conda install pytorch torchvision -c pytorch
 ```

+# File Description

+There are 4 files:
+- model.py: Agent PyTorch neural network.
+- Navigation.ipynb: Jupyter notebook which illustrates the sequence of actions for creating the Agent.
+- dqn_agent.py: DQN Class and training section.

 # Results

 The plot below illustrates the increasing rewards associated to the Agent performance into the Unity Environment.